Designer / Problem-Solver / Doodler

 Want to work together or chat over some coffee?
 Send me an email at !

 Originally from Houston, TX, I moved to Atlanta, GA to get a Bachelor’s in Computer Science from Georgia Tech.

 During my junior year, I took some psychology courses and fell in love with how humans think.
 I wanted to thus have a career that combined both Computer Science and Psychology.

 That’s when I found out about User Experience!
 I also have loved all forms of art ever since I was little, so UX Design naturally peaked my interest!
 I thus pursued a Master’s in Human-Computer Interaction at Georgia Tech so I can further learn how to design for others instead of yourself.

 One of my core principles is that you should always strive to help others using your own skills.
 Thus, I strongly believe in designing innovative technologies to benefit society in some way.
 Certain areas that have always intrigued me are technology for health, education, and social reform.

 I enjoy creating aesthetically pleasing designs and believe that aesthetics can really make or break the user experience.
 I also am interested in working in the entertainment space and have designed a video game in the past!

 What do I do for fun?

 In my spare time, you can catch me at a local coffee shop, most likely sketching and bullet journaling.
 I also enjoy the stage, particularly singing at sing-a-long nights.
-I also love playing strong narrative-based games (board, card, and video) and geeking out over particular franchises, stationery, and other cultures.
+I also love playing strong narrative-based games (board, card, and video) and geeking out over particular franchises, stationery, and all things Japanese.

 There are other things that I enjoy doing that I haven't listed out, so get to know me to find out more!